Clinically studied longevity science. Human trials now complete. Learn more.

 NOVOS VITAL & Nattokinase

-NOVOS Vital contains 200 mg of this powerful ingredient, nattokinase, along with six other scientifically researched ingredients that target vital organ health.
+NOVOS Vital contains 2000 fibrinolytic units of this powerful ingredient, nattokinase, along with six other scientifically researched ingredients that target vital organ health.
 Together, these ingredients work to optimize your brain, eyes, gut, kidneys, liver, muscles, and heart.
 NOVOS Vital is a low calorie and low sugar chew that provides a healthy alternative for a sweet treat.